Lixie-Labs/emotiscope-site/the_remote_control.md

 If you find you're sensitive to the high-speed (200-400Hz) color switching Emotiscope uses to draw smoother gradients, you can disable it.
 This reduces color reproduction from approximately 12-bit color to 8-bit.

-## Calibrate Touch Sensors

-If Emotiscope's touch sensors are ever misfiring, you can calibrate them to the environment and your fingers with a short on-screen walkthrough.

 ## Check Firmware Update

 The Emotiscope app will check to see if a newer version of the Emotiscope / Remote Control are available.
 If something new releases, you'll be able to install it automatically with a tap!

-## Reset Emotiscope
+## Reboot Emotiscope

 For when you want to watch how fast Emotiscope reboots.

-## Reboot into WiFi Config Mode
+## Enter WiFi Config Mode

 This will cause Emotiscope to manually re-open the "Emotiscope Setup" Wi-Fi network so you can change the WiFi network.
-However, if you changed something about your WiFi network (new password) and Emotiscope can't connect to it anymore, it will automatically enter WiFi config mode.
+However, if you changed something about your WiFi network (new password) and Emotiscope can't connect to it anymore, it will automatically enter WiFi config mode anyways.
 Any time Emotiscope can't connect to WiFi, the indicator lamp on the front will flash.

+## Start Self Test

+If you want to see a test pattern shown on Emotiscope's LEDs, you're in luck!

 ## MAC